-Before moving to Artman, Stanley was living in a local retirement community, and was looking for a place to live with a higher quality of care.
+Before moving to Artman, Stanley lived in a local retirement community, but he and his family wanted a place with a higher quality of care.
 Stanley’s daughter, Paula, is married to an orthopedic surgeon and some of his patients are residents at Artman.
 “All of Artman’s residents spoke so highly about the community.
 That’s part of why we chose to move my dad here,” Paula explains.

-Another reason Paula knew that Artman would be the right home for her father was the community’s continuum of compassionate care.
+Artman's continuum of compassionate care helped convince Paula that Artman was the right home for her father.
 “The quality and continuum of care here was a very big draw for us.
 If my dad ever needs rehab or anything, Artman has it.
-He feels safe here and we know that he is taken care of,” she emphasizes.
+He feels safe here, and we know that he is taken care of,” she emphasizes.

 Finding Friendship and Community

 The greatest benefit for my dad since moving to Artman has been having an entire community of people around him who he can relate to, whether it’s for care or companionship.
 Before, he and my mom were living in their single family home with a caretaker and it just wasn’t stimulating.
 At Artman, he enjoys having people around him.Paula M., daughter of resident at Artman

 Stanley moved to Artman in March of 2021, and he has truly enjoyed meeting the friendly faces of this community.
 “I’ve met 12 residents since moving in,” says Stanley.
 “I wrote their names down,” he laughs.
 “One of the things I really enjoy about living here is getting to eat meals with other people in the dining area,” he adds.

 As Stanley enjoys socializing with new friends, care is available to him whenever he needs it.